celestialfault/celestialwynn/README.md

 # Celestial Wynn

-My small collection of tweaks for [Wynncraft], primarily aimed at fixing small bugs or introducing minor quality of life features that aren't present in other mods.
+A mod containing a collection of small patches for [Wynncraft], primarily aimed at fixing minor client-sided bugs or improving the game experience in minor ways, without making any drastic changes to the look and feel of the game.

-(Yes, some of these *probably* could've just been PRed to Wynntils, but... eh.)

 [Wynncraft]: https://wynncraft.com/